localstack/docs/content/en/references/localstack-extensions.md

 To install an extension, specify the name of the `pip` dependency that contains the extension.
 For example, for the official Stripe extension, you can either use the package distributed on PyPI:

 {{< command >}}
-$ localstack extensions install localstack-extensions-stripe
+$ localstack extensions install localstack-extension-stripe
 {{< / command >}}

 You can alternatively install it directly from our Git repository:

 {{< command >}}
-$ localstack extensions install "git+https://github.com/localstack/localstack-extensions/#egg=localstack-extensions-stripe&subdirectory=stripe"
+$ localstack extensions install "git+https://github.com/localstack/localstack-extensions/#egg=localstack-extension-stripe&subdirectory=stripe"
 {{< / command >}}

 ## Developing Extensions